7Gowtham/Online-Event-Management-Platform/README.md

 - [Deployed URL](#deployed-url)

 ## Description
 Eventozor is an online event management platform that is developed for organizing and managing events.
-The platform features a dashboard for event organizers and administrators to track event performance, ticket sales, and attendee registrations.
+The platform features a dashboard for administrators to track event performance, ticket sales, and attendee registrations.

 ## Features
 - User registration and login